UCSF Health Executive and Leadership Team

 Who is part of UCSF Health’s executive team?

-The executive team of UCSF Health includes leaders such as Elizabeth Engel (Vice President and Chief of Staff To the Chief Executive Officer), Thomas McElderry (Chief Financial Officer), Amanda Gilbert (Administrative Manager & Chief Operating Officer, Office of) and other senior executives.
+The executive team of UCSF Health includes leaders such as Clarence Robinson (Chief Financial Officer), Theresa Costantinidis (Vice Chancellor and Chief Financial Officer), Laurel Bray-Hanin (Adult Cancer Services Vice President & Chief Operating Officer) and other senior executives.

 How many executives does UCSF Health have?